 A land, sea, and space-grant university in Baton Rouge, LA, applied technology and engineering have been at the heart of Louisiana State University’s mission since its founding.
 Today, keeping up with technology of course means computing, and LSU’s College of Engineering is one of the best in the south, including the Division of Computer Science and Engineering.
-LSU’s Master of Science in Computer Science includes specialization in one of five areas, one of which is Digital Media, which includes Human-Computer Interaction.
+LSU’s MDMAE in Digital Media Arts & Engineering includes specialization in one of five areas, one of which is Digital Media, which includes Human-Computer Interaction.
 Students have a lot of latitude to determine their research interests, something prospective UX Designers will appreciate.

 University of Massachusetts - Lowell

 Most people still think of Amherst when they think of UMass, but the University of Massachusetts -Lowell has been steadily rising in U.S. News & World Report rankings and sneaking up on its flagship in enrollment as more students realize the combination of affordability and quality Lowell offers.
 Long considered underrated, UMass Lowell has a high ROI and a slate of top-tier programs, especially from the College of Sciences, which offers a graduate certificate in Human-Computer Interaction from the Computer Science Department.
 The certification can be earned on its own (for working professionals who already have a degree and want to increase their credentials), or as part of an MS in Computer Science.

 Arizona State University